festwrap/festwrap-ui/README.md

 openssl rand -base64 32
 ```

-Put the secret generate in the `NEXTAUTH_SECRET` env variable
+Put the secret generate in the `NEXTAUTH_SECRET` env variable in the `.env` file.

-Run the app
+Then run the app:

 ```shell
 make run-start